hanlizhang/first-move/docs/MOBILE_V1_HANDOFF.md

 Status: **M1A through M1E implemented; automated Mobile checks pass and manual cross-platform M1E acceptance remains pending**.
 Mobile ports the local, non-AI I’m Stuck intent builder: schema-v8 normalization/migration through AsyncStorage, all six stuck states, the exact five directions, the existing offline template matrix, another suggestion, wording edits, manual entry, shorter duration, and one validated pending `ActivityIntent`.

 Focus has three entries through the same local `ActivitySession` engine: the pending First Move at its 2/5/10/25-minute intended duration, standalone Countdown with 2/5/10/25/50-minute presets or validated 1–720 custom minutes, and standalone Stopwatch.
 Standalone tools accept an optional title, one of the five directions, and one existing Task or Habit link or no link; they do not create an `ActivityIntent`.
+Selecting Intentional Entertainment as the standalone direction does not narrow these normal Focus durations; only the separate dedicated Intentional Entertainment flow is limited to 5/10 minutes.
 Timestamp-derived elapsed time supports pause/resume, app-restart recovery, automatic countdown completion, neutral early stop, cancellation, actual elapsed persistence, and duplicate-open/completion prevention.

-Completed and intentionally stopped Sessions persist before optional review.
+Completed and intentionally stopped Sessions persist before optional review; no second `Save session` action is required, and `Edit details` is optional.
 Review can change title and direction; standalone Sessions can link, relink, or unlink an existing Task/Habit without creating a parent.
 An assisted Session retains `linkedIntentId`, while its full Intent record becomes historical/consumed and retains any Task/Habit relationship.
-Session cancellation removes the open Session and keeps the assisted Intent pending.
+Session cancellation removes the open Session without creating a completed/stopped result and keeps the assisted Intent pending.

 Guest local state and each Supabase Auth UUID’s local working/cache state use separate namespaces; switching owners exposes only that owner without merging data.
 For an initialized account, a completely validated canonical hydration becomes the editable working copy under the same stable UUIDs.
 An unreconciled pre-M1E account-local array is never submitted or merged into the full-snapshot RPC; canonical state replaces it on first successful activation.
 Validated canonical caches and durable retry records remain UUID-scoped.

-Tasks and Habits are directly usable from Today in both Guest and authenticated account-local workspaces.
+Dedicated Mobile Tasks and Habits screens are directly usable from the current Today navigation in both Guest and authenticated account-local workspaces; the production-usable Today screen remains deferred.
 They retain the Web/schema-v8 fields and exact directions, use UUID-v4 parent identities and ISO timestamps, keep Task ordering, store completion facts in `completedOn` by current local date, and use daily or non-empty selected-weekday Habit schedules.
+New Focus link eligibility matches Web: only incomplete active Tasks and unchecked-today active Habits are selectable; completed, checked-today, deleted, or inactive items are excluded.
 Removing an item removes it only from the active schema-v8 local list while historical Session/Intent relationship IDs remain unchanged; the existing Web snapshot contract translates omission of an already-canonical parent into a database tombstone.
-M1D creates no reward/history records and performs no authenticated cloud mutation.
+M1D introduced no reward/history records; M1E now persists its authenticated mutations through the existing sync contract.

 The Focus parent selector is one compact field that opens a searchable modal with separate Tasks and Habits, No linked item, and a clear selected state.
 It reads the current owner’s authoritative working set and still writes only `linkedTaskId` or `linkedHabitId`.